Here are some stats I want you to struggle with for a minute.

 Two hours later, another girl scout...

 It's important that we do our best to not show pop ups to visitors who have already seen them recently.
-Whether they subscribed or not.
+Whether or not they subscribed.

-This is easier said than done unfortunately for a number of reasons...
+This is easier said than done, unfortunately for several reasons...

 - Cookie blockers make it impossible to prevent this for every visitor